 - 1/2 ounce freshly squeezed lime juice (from about 1 lime)

-- 1 very thin lime slice, for garnish
+- 1 very thin lime slice or wedge, for garnish

 The ratio 3-2-1: three parts tequila, two parts good triple sec and one part lime juice.